Selling Convenience Stores

 Monthly Sales Key for Convenience Store Sales in Palm Beach County

 The monthly sales is probably the biggest factor for many buyers of convenience stores.
 If the monthly sales are known, then experienced buyers know what kind of rent, payroll, and other overhead they can afford in order to maintain their preferred profit margins.
 Proof of the monthly sales – whether from banks statements, sales tax records, or POS (point of sale) statements – should be disclosed during the formal due diligence.

-Degree of Owner Involvement: Absentee Owned Convenience Stores More Valuable
+Absentee-Owned Convenience Stores More Valuable

 Inventory Level of Convenience Stores for Sale